blasvinas/golang/README.md

 }
 ```

 Here, we declared a struct named car that has three variables.
+Each individual variable in a struct is called a field.

 ```go
     type car struct {